 If a Negotiated IMSI offset IE is included in the TRACKING AREA UPDATE ACCEPT message, the MUSIM capable UE shall forward the IMSI offset value to lower layers.
-If a Negotiated IMSI offset IE is not included in the TRACKING AREA UPDATE ACCEPT message, the MUSIM capable UE shall indicate to lower layers to erase any IMSI offset value, if available.
+If a Negotiated IMSI offset IE is not included in the TRACKING AREA UPDATE ACCEPT message and the EPS update type IE that was included in the TRACKING AREA UPDATE REQUEST message has not indicated "periodic updating", the MUSIM capable UE shall indicate to lower layers to erase any IMSI offset value, if available.